 The Federal Educational Rights and Privacy Act (FERPA) is a federal law that generally protects the privacy of a student's educational records, including student financial aid and account information, which cannot be released to anyone without a student’s written consent.
 This form gives your parents (or other individuals you designate) access to your Susquehanna University financial account and outlines your responsibilities.

 Complete this form online via mySU no later than June 3.
 A link to the form also was sent to your SU email account.

 And don’t forget to review the information on Susquehanna’s Satisfactory Academic Progress policy and other student financial services information, such as the refund policy, payment plan options and access to the student account payment portal.

-Your University Health Record
+Your Student Health Record